-A. Notes on Man-Days
+- A. Notes on Man-Days - a.

-- a.
 The number of man-days needed is based on the number of workers at the facility - b.
-Man-days required and reported in the audit report must be fully spent onsite - i.
+Man-days required and reported in the audit report must be spent fully onsite (and if over multiple days, those days must be consecutive) - i.
 This does not include time spent traveling, report writing, offsite review, etc. - ii.
-Lunch time is included in the 8-hour man-day - c.
+Lunch time is included in the 8-hour man-day

+- c.
 No more than 10 hours a day are to be spent on WRAP audits per auditor - i.
-If there are unforeseen circumstances, WRAP must be notified as soon as possible, and it should be noted in the audit report
+If there are unforeseen circumstances, WRAP must be notified as soon as possible, and it should be noted in the audit report - d.

-- d.
 It is the facility management's responsibility to accurately fill out the Pre-Audit Self-Assessment (PASA) and the application on the platform so the auditor can plan for the correct number of man-days - e.
-The monitoring firm may charge the facility more fees if additional man-days are needed due to incorrect number of workers - B. Notes on Interviews - a.
-Interviews must be with workers from different work sections and levels within the facility - b.
+The monitoring firm may charge the facility more fees if additional man-days are needed due to incorrect number of workers

+B. Notes on Interviews

+- a.
+Interviews must be with workers from different work sections, levels, and shifts within the facility - b.
 Facility management interview will not be counted towards the total number of worker interviews included in the report - c.
 Subcontracted workers (e.g., canteen, security guards) must be included during the interview process - d.
 Management cannot interfere with interview process in any way and cannot choose who will take part in the interviews - e.
-Interviews are to be conducted in a private area to foster confidentiality - C. Notes on Record Review - a.
+Interviews are to be conducted in a private area to foster confidentiality

+C. Notes on Record Review

+- a.
 Record review periods for new and renew facilities are different - i.
 New/lapsed facilities must have at least the preceding three months of records for review - ii.
-Renew facilities must have three months (Current/Random/Peak, nonconsecutive) of records for review from the past 12 months
+Renew facilities must have three months (Current/Random/Peak, non-consecutive) of records for review from the past 12 months - iii.
+During a follow-up audit, review periods should be updated if the most recent review period is older than three months - iv.
+If the auditor reviews multiple periods during an onsite follow-up audit at a new facility, periods must be consecutive, as required during the initial audit - v.
+Follow-up audits may only use new review periods, and auditors must select a peak month if possible - vi.
+While WRAP accepts follow-up audits with only one new review period, if major non-compliances were raised under Principle 5 or 6 during the initial audit, two periods must be reviewed